esvelaren/Information-Visualization-Project/README.txt

 Instructions:

-1. Make sure to use an environment with python 3.9.11
+1. Recommended to use an environment with python 3.9

 You can easily do so by installing Anaconda:
 	https://docs.anaconda.com/anaconda/install/windows/